Agnij-Moitra/Q-Rand-Num/README.md

 Also check out acknowledgments.txt for credits

 # Note:
-While running the Desktop app you need to press enter once you've entered the number.
+While running the Desktop app you need to press enter once you've entered a number in the text box.